jamescoxon/Nano_Callback_System/README.md

 Currently a test server is running: `ws://yapraiwallet.space/call` (currently does not require an API key, just use "0")

+## Why and Why Nano?
+You don't need to hold a wallet (either full or light) on a device that just needs to initiate an action based on a Nano transaction, just need to detect the incoming block and trigger the action.
+Nano is ideal for this as its feeless and fast enough to do this all in real time, the user will get a very quick response back from the device/system.
+In theory you could do the same with any crypto however you won't get the same advantages.

 ## Use Cases
 ### Embedded Hardware
 An internet connected embedded hardware device can connect via websockets to the callback server and monitor for activity of a particular address, this allows a low powered device not to need a full node to function.